Fair Use Policy

-Eutelsat reserves the right to immediately restrict, suspend or terminate Heavy Users’ Service Accounts without further notice.
+We reserve the right to immediately restrict, suspend or terminate Heavy Users’ Service Accounts without further notice.

-PART IV: WEB BROWSING AND EMAIL
+PART III: WEB BROWSING AND EMAIL

-During period of service limitation, to be certain to fully experience web browsing and email, the user needs to follow all of the guidelines below (otherwise no service will be available):
+During a period of service limitation, to be certain to fully experience web browsing and email, the user needs to follow all of the guidelines below (otherwise no service will be available):